ektahooda/mastitis-irt-ml/README.md

 Starting from an Excel sheet of per-animal thermal readings (four udder quarters + four teat quarters, mean and max temperatures) plus animal metadata (parity, DIM, age) and environmental covariates (ambient temperature, relative humidity), the pipeline:

 1. **Engineers features** — inter-quarter differentials, standard deviations, ranges, and asymmetry indices from the raw thermal columns.
-2. **Splits animal-aware** — no animal appears in both train and test sets (following Bobbo et al., 2023, *J Dairy Sci*).
+2. **Splits animal-aware** — no animal appears in both train and test sets.
 3. **Trains three feature-set variants** — `ANIMAL` (metadata only), `THERMALENV` (thermal + environment), `SIMPLE` (headline set: thermal + environment + metadata + engineered asymmetry).
 4. **Fits Random Forest and XGBoost separately** — no ensembling; each model reported on its own.
 5. **Calibrates probabilities** — isotonic recalibration on cross-validation out-of-fold predictions for both RF and XGB.
 6. **Bakes decision thresholds into the model** — Youden's-J thresholds derived on calibrated OOF scores, packaged with each classifier as a self-contained object.
 7. **Evaluates four tasks** — `healthy vs CM`, `healthy vs SCM`, `healthy vs any-mastitis`, and a three-class `healthy / CM / SCM` formulation.
 8. **Runs feature-importance analysis** — Boruta, permutation importance, and SHAP (via `fastshap`).
-9. **Writes manuscript figures and tables** — confusion matrices, ROC curves, calibration plots, and CSV summaries with 2000-iteration bootstrap CIs.

 ---